RahibAly/rhasnainanwar.github.io/_posts/2017-09-03-merge-sort.md

 Unlike those we have seen so far, this one doesn't require iteration over all the values followed by a series of comparisons and swaps.
 Merge Sort divides a sorting problem into small sorting problems and then deals with them one-by-one.
 As all these smaller problems are sorting problems, we can have them solved by following steps over and again.
 Here, _recursion_ comes in handy.

 ## Working
+Merge Sort goes by making groups of data, and then splitting those groups into further groups half their size.
+This goes on until the number of groups match the number of origin data elements, each group consisting of one distinct value.